ChristopherRabotin/GMAT/application/README.txt

 Please see the release notes, located online at http://gmat.sf.net/docs.

-For a list of known issues, please visit http://pows003.gsfc.nasa.gov/bugzilla/ or email gmat@gsfc.nasa.gov.
+For a list of known issues, please visit http://li64-187.members.linode.com:8080 or email gmat@gsfc.nasa.gov.

-GMAT R2011a is released as beta for Windows, and as alpha for Linux and Mac.
+GMAT R2012a is released as beta software.

-The included plugins are disabled by default, but have the following status:
+The following plugins are included and have the listed status:
+libFminconOptimizer: beta
 libMatlabInterface: beta
-libFminconOptimizer: beta (available for Windows only)
+libMsise00: beta
+libNRLMsise00: beta
+libCInterface: alpha
 libGmatEstimation: alpha
+libEphemPropagator: alpha
+libMarsGRAM: alpha